DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 detector in a concise way.
 It can be divided into three stages: pre-processing stage is for extracting and grouping reference-points from a calibration image;
-processing stage is for calculating coefficients of correction models; and post-processing stage is for correcting images. *Discorpy*'s API is structured following this workflow including an input-output module.
+processing stage is for calculating coefficients of correction models; and post-processing stage is for correcting images.
+Discorpy's API is structured following this workflow including an input-output module.

-As shown above, parameters of correction models for radial distortion and perspective distortion can be determined independently because reference-points in the undistorted space can be generated easily using methods available in *Discorpy*.
-Details of how to use *Discorpy* to process real data are shown in :ref:`section 3 <usage>`.
+As shown above, parameters of correction models for radial distortion and perspective distortion can be determined independently because reference-points in the undistorted space can be generated easily using methods available in Discorpy.
+Details of how to use Discorpy to process real data are shown in :ref:`section 3 <usage>`.